St. Cloud Rox (collegiate summer baseball)

 The St. Cloud Rox are a baseball team that play in the Northwoods League, a collegiate summer baseball league.
 Their home games are played at the Joe Faber Field in St. Cloud, Minnesota.

 Beginnings in Dubuque

 The franchise was one of the five founding members of the league in 1994 and was located in Dubuque, Iowa.
 The team was nicknamed the Mud Puppies.
+They played in Dubuque from 1994 to 1996, struggling financially despite strong backing from the business community.

 Return of baseball to St. Cloud

 St. Cloud, Minnesota has hosted baseball for decades at a variety of play levels.
 Baseball returned to the city in 1997 in the Northwoods League with the relocation of the Mud Puppies.
 With the move came a new name for the team, the St. Cloud River Bats.

 The River Bats were a premier team in the Northwoods League, winning 3 league championships, one North Division overall championship, and 3 First Half North Division pennants.

 Return of the Rox

 In February 2012, the Northwoods League sold the team rights to a local interest group while reserving the rights to the name and logo.
-The St. Cloud franchise played the 2012 season as the St. Cloud Rox, hearkening back to a popular minor league team that played in the city until 1971.
+The St. Cloud franchise played the 2012 season as the St. Cloud Rox, hearkening back to the minor league team that played in the city from 1946 to 1971.